Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 or create your own that inherits from [azure.core.polling.base_polling.LongRunningOperation][long_running_operation] and implements the necessary methods.

-For our purposes, let's say that `OperationResourcePolling` closely resembles what the service does, but we need to account for a non-standard status.
+For our example, let's say that `OperationResourcePolling` closely resembles what the service does, but we need to account for a non-standard status.

 #### Example: Raise exception for a non-standard status that is returned via the initial POST call - "ValidationFailed".